- Yogurt is made from milk cultured with live bacteria.

 Live cultures are the second key ingredient in yogurt.
 There are two required cultures, Streptococcus thermophilus and Lactobacillus bulgaricus, and several optional ones.

 Cream may be added to adjust the fat content of milk.
-Non-fat, dry milk powder is used to adjust the solids content of the yogurt above the 8.25% minimum for better body and texture.
-Stabilizers function to improve body and texture as well as increase firmness.
-They also keep fruit uniformly mixed in the yogurt and prevent separation of whey.
+Non-fat, dry milk powder is used to adjust the content of yogurt solids above the 8.25% minimum to achieve better body and texture.
+Stabilizers also function to improve body and texture as well as to increase firmness.
+They help keep fruit uniformly mixed in the yogurt and prevent separation of whey.
 Examples of stabilizers include alginates, gelatin, gums, pectins, and starch.

-Sugar, honey, or artificial sweeteners may be used to reduce the naturally sour flavor of yogurt.
-Fruit, fruit syrups, and pie filling are also optional and can either be mixed in with the yogurt or added to the top or bottom of the yogurt.
+Sugar, honey, and artificial sweeteners may be used to reduce the naturally sour flavor of yogurt.
+Fruit, fruit syrups, and pie filling are also optional and can either be mixed in with yogurt or added to the top or bottom of the yogurt.

-Pasteurization: In order to prevent deactivation of the barerial cultures needed in yogurt production, the milk is pasteurized at 185°F for 30 minutes or 203°F for 10 minutes prior to adding the cultures. .
+Pasteurization: In order to prevent deactivation of the bacterial cultures needed in yogurt production, milk is pasteurized at 185°F for 30 minutes or 203°F for 10 minutes prior to the addition of the cultures.
 The high heat also denatures the whey proteins, which allows the yogurt to form a more stable gel.
 Lastly, pasteurization effectively kills disease-causing bacteria.

 Homogenization: Not all yogurts are homogenized.
 If this step is taken, the ingredients are mixed well to ensure a more stable consistency.

 Heating: The milk is then heated to 200°F for 10–20 minutes, depending on the desired thickness of the yogurt.
 Holding it longer will result in a thicker yogurt.